Historicity of the Bible: Historicity of the Gospels

-Most modern scholars hold that the canonical gospel accounts were written between 70 and 100, four to eight decades after the crucifixion, although based on earlier traditions and texts, such as "Q", Logia or sayings gospels, the passion account or other earlier literature (See List of Gospels).
+Most modern scholars hold that the canonical gospel accounts were written between 70 and 100, four to eight decades after the crucifixion.
+Modern scholarship tends to emphasize the evangelists' authorial activity over positing hypothetical sources.
 Some scholars argue that these accounts were compiled by witnesses although this view is disputed by other scholars.

 Some scholars believe that the Gospel of Mark shows signs of a lack of knowledge of geographical, political and religious matters in Judea in the time of Jesus.
-Thus, today the most common opinion is that the author is unknown and both geographically and historically at a distance from the narrated events; however, opinion varies, and scholars such as Craig Blomberg accept the more traditional view.
+Scholarship is inconclusive on authorship, with some denying that the gospel was written by anyone named Mark while others accept the view John Mark was the author.
+Others argue the gospel was written by a Mark not mentioned in the Bible or connected to Peter.; opinion varies, and scholars such as Craig Blomberg accept the more traditional view.
 J. A. Lloyd argues that recent archaeological research in the Galilee region shows that Jesus' itinerary as depicted by Mark is historically and geographically plausible.
 The use of expressions that may be described as awkward and rustic cause the Gospel of Mark to appear somewhat unlettered or even crude.
 This may be attributed to the influence that Saint Peter, a fisherman, is suggested to have on the writing of Mark.
-It is commonly thought that the writers of the Gospel of Matthew and Gospel of Luke used Mark as a source, with changes and improvement to peculiarities and crudities in Mark.
+The Gospel of Matthew and the Gospel of Luke used Mark more conservatively than other ancient historians, though the variations among the Synoptic gospels are typical of ancient historical biographies.

+Numerous religious and political figures in the New Testament have archaeological record or extra-biblical attestation.

 Historicity of Acts

 Archaeological inscriptions and other independent sources show that Acts contains some accurate details of 1st century society with regard to titles of officials, administrative divisions, town assemblies, and rules of the Jewish temple in Jerusalem.
 However, the historicity of the depiction of Paul the Apostle in Acts is contested.
+Recent scholarship has challenged the idea that the Paul of Acts and the letters share little resemblance.
 Acts describes Paul differently from how Paul describes himself, both factually and theologically.
 Acts differs from Paul's letters on important issues, such as the Law, Paul's own apostleship, and his relation to the Jerusalem church.
-Scholars generally prefer Paul's account over that in Acts.
+Scholars generally prefer Paul's account over that in Acts, though Roman historians have generally taken the basic historicity of Acts as granted.